Skip to main content

 Step 3 — run it

-Or from the desktop app: new chat tab → pick my-reviewer from the agent dropdown → send a message.
+From the desktop app: new chat tab → pick my-reviewer from the agent dropdown → send a message.

 That's a custom agent.
 No code written.
 For many use cases, this is all you need.